ClearFox logoClearFox

 3. 3

 Microsoft Calendar uses per-user OAuth — each user connects their own account.
-There is no admin-level config needed in Data Sources.
+There is no admin-level config needed in Integrations.

 4. 4

-Each user goes to Profile → My Data Sources and clicks Connect Microsoft Account next to Microsoft Calendar.
+Each user goes to Profile → My Integrations and clicks Connect Microsoft Account next to Microsoft Calendar.
 This opens a Microsoft login popup.
 After approving, their calendar is immediately available to the AI.

 5. 5